-- Consider adding the Atacama Desert, the driest desert in the world, tack-on to your ski vacation.
+- Consider adding the Atacama Desert, the driest desert in the world, to your ski vacation.
 The Atacama Desert has volcanoes, salt lakes and caves to explore, plus the hotels are incredible.

 - People always talk about skiing in Chile.
 Don’t forget about Argentina.